Welcome to September, Vancouver food lovers.

 Afternoon 'Tea in the Window' at Fairmont Hotel Vancouver

 A quirky offering from the Fairmont Hotel Vancouver that debuted in the summer of 2019, the historic venue's restaurant Notch8 has now resumed serving its signature Afternoon Tea to a table for two located inside a street-level display window on West Georgia Street.
-The limited tea service will be available throughout the summer and is weather-dependent.
-The experience requires guests to climb four small steps.
+The limited tea service is weather-dependent and requires guests to climb four small steps.
 The window space has been styled with custom art created by Vancouver-based fashion illustrator Mandy Lau, who drew inspiration from the social aspect of afternoon tea as well as the notion of putting an exterior street scene in an interior space. $69 per adult, $34.50 per child (12 and under).
 Book online.

 Sunday Seafood Boils at Boulevard Kitchen & Oyster Bar

 When: Extended dates - September 5, 12, 19, 26